adityah-b/DeepDigger/README.md

 # DeepDigger
-A Real-Time Single Player Arcade Game Developed for the Keil board (WIP)
+A Real-Time Single Player Arcade Game Developed for an ARM LPC1768 Microcontroller.